microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Configure debugger

-From the Run and Debug view (`kb(workbench.view.debug)`), select **create a launch.json file**, which will prompt you to select the environment that matches your project (Node.js, Python, C++, etc).
-This will generate a `launch.json` file.
+From the Run and Debug view (`kb(workbench.view.debug)`), select **create a launch.json file**, which prompts you to select the environment that matches your project (Node.js, Python, C++, and more).
+This generates a `launch.json` file in your workspace that contains the debugger configuration.

 Node.js support is built-in and other environments require installing the appropriate language extensions.
-See the debugging [documentation](/docs/editor/debugging.md) for more details.
+See the [debugging documentation](/docs/editor/debugging.md) for more details.

 ![configure debugging](images/tips-and-tricks/configure-debug.png)

 ### Breakpoints and stepping through

-Place breakpoints next to the line number.
-Navigate forward with the Debug widget.
+Toggle a breakpoint by selecting the **editor margin** or by using `kb(editor.debug.action.toggleBreakpoint)` on the current line.
+Breakpoints in the editor margin are normally shown as red filled circles.

+Once a debug session starts, the **Debug toolbar** appears on the top of the editor and enables you to step through or into the code while debugging.
+Learn more about [debug actions](/docs/editor/debugging.md#debug-actions) in the debugging documentation.

 ![debug](images/tips-and-tricks/node_debug.gif)

 ### Data inspection

-Inspect variables in the **Run** panels and in the console.
+Variables can be inspected in the **VARIABLES** section of the **Run and Debug** view, by hovering over their source in the editor, or by using the debug console.

 ![data inspection](images/tips-and-tricks/debug_data_inspection.gif)